© Mike Lockhart/Polar Bears International

 Q: How will researchers attach the tracking devices to wild polar bears?

-A: We are testing the prototypes this fall as part of ongoing tagging and tracking work on Canada’s Western Hudson Bay polar bear population in collaboration with Dr. Andrew Derocher of the University of Alberta.
+A: We began testing the prototypes in the fall of 2020 as part of ongoing tagging and tracking work on Canada’s Western Hudson Bay polar bear population in collaboration with Dr. Andrew Derocher of the University of Alberta.
 We also plan to test them on other wild bears as opportunities arise.
 In addition, we are planning to test the devices on zoo bears, working with partners in our Arctic Ambassador Center network of zoos and aquariums.
 These centers are committed to polar bear conservation, working with us on outreach as well as research projects.
 In the case of the tags, deploying them on zoo bears will enable researchers to closely monitor how they perform under various conditions.
+Participating zoos include Point Defiance Zoo and Aquarium, Kansas City Zoo, Columbus Zoo, Assiniboine Park Zoo, San Diego Zoo, Como Zoo, and Oregon Zoo.

 Q: How long will it take researchers to know if the devices work?